giovanniboscu/continuous-section-field/docs/aes/README.md

 ### 2.5 Nested zones and effective participation

-When polygonal zones overlap - as in nested regions, voids, or embedded inclusions - CSF does not superpose their participation contributions over the same area.
-Instead, each contained zone replaces the participation contribution of its immediate container over the overlapping region.
-This represents a local material-replacement assumption: two material contributions are not allowed to occupy the same portion of the section simultaneously.
-The effective participation of a nested zone is therefore evaluated relative to its direct parent, while non-adjacent ancestors remain unaffected by this replacement.
+When polygonal zones are in a containment relationship, as in voids or embedded inclusions, CSF does not assemble the contained area by adding the full contribution of both the container and the contained zone.
+Instead, the contained zone is evaluated through an effective participation relative to its immediate container, replacing the container contribution over the contained region only.
+This is a local replacement rule: the contained zone modifies the contribution of the region it directly occupies, while non-adjacent ancestors remain unaffected.
+If polygonal zones overlap without full containment, no nesting hierarchy is formed; the overlap is treated as a user-defined superposition of the assigned participation contributions.

 For a contained zone $i$ with immediate parent $p(i)$, the effective participation fields are